-Registry data can be accessed online and at online and online and at online and online an
+Registry data can be accessed online and at online and at notaries' offices.

 No fee is charged online for searches concerning legal entities, self-employed persons and branches of foreign companies, for information about court proceedings or for access to registry card data.
 No fee is charged for persons carrying out an online search on themselves.
 However, a fee is charged for all other searches, including historical registry card data and access to annual reports, articles of association and other documents.
 Where a fee is charged for information, payment is made immediately by internet bank transfer.
 Subscribers with the right to use the extended search parameters pay on the basis of monthly invoices.
 The rates charged for using the computer data in the commercial register are laid down in a Regulation of the Minister for Justice.